Aayush-Rathod-11/practice-project/README.md

 # Write your name, favorite tech stack, where you work

-1. Aayush Rathod, `Python + MERN stack` , Programmer Analyst intern at cepialabs.
+1. Aayush Rathod, `Python + MERN stack`, Batch 10 am to 11 am, Programmer Analyst intern at cepialabs.